Irving Symphony Orchestra

 A nonprofit organization

-Our 2024-2025 Opening Night Concert on October 12, 2024, initiates our 62nd Concert Season of sharing the gift of classical and pops music with our community patrons and attendees.
-Come see and hear our season performances as we share movie themes, classical piano/orchestra, a vocal repertoire that takes your soul to the mountain tops, and snazzy arrangements to get your groove on.
+Celebrations of musical collaborations, rich musical heritage, talented performers with spirited renditions, and visual awe await you throughout this new season.
 We love to mix traditional classical orchestral music with a myriad of talented guest artists who share our stage to expand musical genres for our audiences.
-Our professional orchestra musicians continue to join these extraordinary guest artists each season for a high standard of classical and pop performances.
+Our professional orchestra musicians continue to join these extraordinary guest artists each season for a high standard of excellence in classical and pop performances.

 Currently, under the music direction of Maestro Hector Guzman, who has been with the Irving Symphony for 32 years, thousands of Irving and DFW-area residents enjoy at least seven performances, including a free multi-media youth concert for hundreds of Irving and surrounding communities of students.
-We also work with Southern Methodist University's Music Department to select students who are composers-in-residence from its highly acclaimed studies program who debut an original composition during each concert season.
+We also work with Southern Methodist University's Music Department to select students who are composers-in-residence from its highly acclaimed studies program, who debut an original composition during each concert season.

 Our Needs